-Lastly we consider the 'Global Temperature for Regional Emergence' (GTRE), where the emergence is expressed as the change in global mean temperature (from 1986-2005) required to produce a regional threshold crossing in S/N [in a similar way to Mahlstein et al., 2011].
-Fig. S4 demonstrates that this metric, which may be more useful for mitigation decisions, effectively reduces the emissions uncertainty, but still produces wide ranges in GTRE for different models and regions.
+[22] Lastly we consider the 'Global Temperature for Regional Emergence' (GTRE), where the emergence is expressed as the change in global mean temperature (from 1986-2005) required to produce a regional threshold crossing in S/N (in a similar way to the work of Mahlstein et al. [2011]).
+Figure S4 in Text S1 demonstrates that this metric, which may be more useful for mitigation decisions, effectively reduces the emissions uncertainty, but still produces wide ranges in GTRE for different models and regions.